Hit enter after type your search item

 $ git checkout footer-feature

-Assuming that the work on footer.php is completed, let us add this file in the footer-feature branch.
+Assuming that the work on footer.php is completed, let us add this file to the footer-feature branch.

 $ git add footer.php